Motor racing-Verstappen fastest in first Bahrain GP practice | Sports-Games

 Motor racing-Verstappen fastest in first Bahrain GP practice

 Max Verstappen set the pace in the first practice session of the Formula One season in Bahrain on Friday as his Red Bull team immediately lived up to expectations that have soared since testing.
-The Dutch youngster , who was fastest overall in pre-season testing at the same Sakhir circuit, set a best time of one minute 31.394 seconds.
+The Dutch youngster, who was fastest overall in pre-season testing at the same Sakhir circuit with a car that looked stable and quick, set a best time of one minute 31.394 seconds on a hot afternoon.

+"It's always great to see your car at the top of the timesheet," said Red Bull boss Christian Horner.
+"But you know, Mercedes are looking pretty ominous.
+So we don't take anything for granted.
+But we're happy with the performance of the car so far."

+Valtteri Bottas, who has won the opening race of the championship for the past two years, was second fastest and 0.298 slower for champions Mercedes.
+Mercedes looked already in better shape than testing had suggested, when they struggled with reliability and the drivers seemed uncomfortable with the handling.

 Norris had gone top with 27 minutes to go before Bottas went faster and then Verstappen, who reeled off a string of fastest sectors in the closing minutes.
 Friday's two practice sessions are now each one hour long, rather than the previous 90 minutes, in a change for 2021.